 Antonov's An-70 propfan-powered transport will participate in the Aug.
 19- 24 MAKS 97 air show near Moscow, according to the Itar-Tass news agency.
 The four-engine aircraft, apparently a second prototype replacing the No. 1 aircraft that was lost in an in-flight collision, flew Aug.
 15 from Gostomel near Kiev to Zhukovksky, the site of the air show, Itar-Tass reported.
 The aircraft, according to Itar-Tass, is designed to fly from runways 600 to 900 meters long.

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "An-70 to participate in Moscow air show".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "An-70 to participate in Moscow air show".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.